victorjonsson/PHP-Benchmark/README.md

 ### Node Command Line Tool

+The execution of the test goes of course much faster if you use the nodejs CLI.
+First of all you need to [install node](http://nodejs.org/#download) if you haven't already.

 `$ node php-benchmark http://mywebsite.com/` Will do a benchmark test with 50 requests that gives you average page generation time, memory consumption, number of loaded classes and included files.